 - Use Google Trends to see hot topics or trends within an industry

 - Validate the market size and future market opportunity

 - Read free articles about who the key players are within a given industry

 - Do a market share analysis to determine who’s vulnerable to lose market share and who is gaining market share

 Finally, if you like the industry find out the top market share companies within that industry as prospective investments.
-If you like particular industries or alternative investments, you can use a platform like YieldStreet to start investing in private assets.
-Read more about the platform in our YieldStreet review.

 Step 2: Do Company Level Due Diligence